This policy defines the nature of the UCSB Library's exhibitions and the procedures governing these exhibitions.

 - Reinforcement of the Library’s strategic and development goals

 - Thematic integrity

-- All exhibits are temporary.
+- All exhibitions are temporary.

 - The Library is committed to presenting diverse points of view and to the principles of academic freedom.

 - The Library’s primary purpose is to provide our users with access to collections and services.
-Exhibits may not compromise the privacy of staff and users or disrupt or harm the facility, collections, or visitors.
+Exhibitions may not compromise the privacy of staff and users or disrupt or harm the facility, collections, or visitors.

-Exhibit Installation and Security:
+Exhibition Installation and Security:

 - Materials that are on loan from staff, faculty, students, or campus organizations are displayed at the risk of the lending party.
-The Library does not provide any insurance for materials on display or assume any responsibility for the loss, theft of, or damage to any materials on exhibit.
+The Library does not provide any insurance for materials on display or assume any responsibility for the loss, theft of, or damage to any materials on exhibition.